 - The rule in subsection (4) does not apply if the laying of a copy of a direction before each House of the Parliament would result in the disclosure of a matter in a manner that would be inconsistent with the views or sensitivities of Torres Strait Islanders or Aboriginal persons.

-In April 2014, the Minister for Indigenous Affairs, provided a Statement of Expectations to the TSRA concerning the operation and performance of the TSRA.
+The Minister for Indigenous Affairs has provided a Statement of Expectations to the TSRA concerning the operation and performance of the TSRA.
 In response, the TSRA provided a Statement of Intent to the Minister.

-There were two Acting Chief Executive Officer appointments from 1 July 2014 to 30 June 2015.
+There were five Acting Chief Executive Officer appointments between 1 July 2015 and 30 June 2016.

-The Minister for Indigenous Affairs, under section 144L(a) of the Aboriginal and Torres Strait Islander Act 2005 (Cth) appointed Mr John Ramsay and Mr Chris de Mamiel as Acting Chief Executive Officer of the Torres Strait Regional Authority for the periods outlined below:
+The Minister for Indigenous Affairs, under section 144L(a) of the Aboriginal and Torres Strait Islander Act 2005 (Cth), appointed Mr John Ramsay and Mr Chris de Mamiel as the Acting Chief Executive Officer of the TSRA for the periods outlined below: